 Data privacy notice for clients, trainees, volunteers and event attendees

 Personal data means any data which identifies a living person.
-Processing personal data (collecting, storing, using, altering, sharing or destroying personal information) is governed by the General Data Protection Regulation 2016/679 (known as GDPR).
+Processing personal data (collecting, storing, using, altering, sharing or destroying personal information) is governed by the UK Data Protection Act (2018).

 See this page in: Cymraeg